kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 Certain plants can provide water when no open sources are available:

 - **Green bamboo**: Shake the bamboo to check for water, then cut it to extract the water inside.
 - **Water vines**: Many vines contain drinkable water.
 These vines are usually soft and easy to cut.
-Ensure a positive identification of the vine before drinking and ensure the water is clear and odorless.
+Ensure a positive identification of the vine before drinking, and make sure the water is clear and odorless.
 - **Coconut water**: Green coconuts are best for hydration, as they contain more fluid and less oil.

 ![](file:///android_asset/survival_guide/13.webp)